chinmoy12c/autopsy/DOCUMENTATION.md

 * `decode`: submits `decoder.txt` to the ASA traceback decoder and returns the output, or returns the contents of `decoder_output.html` if it already exists.
 * `abort`: aborts the current command.
 * `command_input`: manages launching the GDB thread and communicates with the thread using the appropriate queues.
-* `get_source`: returns the source code of a command.
+* `get_source`: returns the source code of the user's `modified.py` file (or `clientlessGdb.py` if `modified.py` does not exist).
-* `update_source`: updates the source code of a command.
+* `update_source`: updates the source code of the user's `modified.py` file.
-* `reset_source`: resets the source code of a command to the original version.
+* `reset_source`: resets the source code of the user's `modified.py` file to the original version.
+* `diff_source`: returns a diff of the user's `modified.py` file with the original `clientlessGdb.py` file.
+* `update_timeout`: updates the user's `timeout` file.
 * `quit`: quits a GDB thread.
 Called when the user closes the Autopsy window.
 * `check_session`: checks whether the session UUID matches the UUID shown on the page.
 Used to check whether the cookie has changed.
 * `start`: called when the server starts.
 Launches the clean-up script.

 ## JavaScript

 Much of the JavaScript used on the web page is used for updating the user interface, as Autopsy is designed to be a [single-page application](https://en.wikipedia.org/wiki/Single-page_application).
-Autopsy uses XMLHttpRequest to send POST requests to the server when the user interacts with the application and Prism and [CodeFlask.js](https://github.com/kazzkiq/CodeFlask.js) to implement the code editor.
+Autopsy uses XMLHttpRequest to send POST requests to the server when the user interacts with the application and [CodeMirror](https://github.com/codemirror/CodeMirror) to implement the code editor.

 ### Storage